 Firm Doubles in Size

-The firm experienced unprecedented growth, doubling in size in four years due to the addition of new talent and the mergers with Schreck Brignone and Hatch & Parent.
+The firm experiences unprecedented growth, doubling in size in four years due to the addition of new talent and the mergers with Schreck Brignone and Hatch & Parent.

 AMLaw Top 200 and Top 10 Lobbying Firm

-Named to American Lawyer’s list of top 200 highest-grossing law firms in the U.S. at No. 174 and included for the first time in the list of top 10 lobbying firms based on federal lobbying revenue.
+American Lawyer names the firm to the list of top 200 highest-grossing law firms in the U.S., and the firm is included for the first time in the list of top 10 lobbying firms based on federal lobbying revenue.

-Alberta Development Partners turned to the firm for comprehensive legal representation and strategic counsel as they moved to redevelop, and revitalize, the once bustling Southglenn Mall.
+Alberta Development Partners turns to the firm for comprehensive legal representation and strategic counsel as they moved to redevelop, and revitalize, the once bustling Southglenn Mall.

 Atlantic City Office Opens

-Opened Atlantic City, N.J., office with three experienced gaming attorneys, giving the firm an East Coast hub to complement its Las Vegas office.
+The firm opens Atlantic City office, giving the firm an East Coast hub to complement its Las Vegas gaming practice.

-The Union Station redevelopment project was the nexus of public/private partnerships, real estate and hospitality law.
-Brownstein served, and continues to serve, as legal counsel to the Union Station Alliance, the development and investment group responsible for the station’s redevelopment.
+The Union Station redevelopment project is the nexus of public/private partnerships, real estate and hospitality law.
+Brownstein serves as legal counsel to the Union Station Alliance, the development and investment group responsible for the station’s redevelopment.

-The firm formalizes its Pro Bono Program and establishes a Pro Bono Partner.
+The firm formalizes its Pro Bono Program and establishes a Pro Bono Partner to lead the program.
 The firm averages more than 12,000 pro bono hours each year.

 Adam Agron and Ellen Schulhofer Named Co-Managing Partners